derkork/openscad-graph-editor/manual/manual.md

     - if the default value is a number literal: `number`
     - if the default value is a string literal: `string`
     - if the default value is a boolean literal: `boolean`
-    - if the default value is an array literal with 3 values in it and all values are number literals: `vector3`
+    - if the default value is an vector literal with 3 values in it and all values are number literals: `vector3`
-    - if the default value is an array literal with 2 values in it and all values are number literals: `vector2`
+    - if the default value is an vector literal with 2 values in it and all values are number literals: `vector2`
-    - if the default value is an array literal: `array`
+    - if the default value is an vector literal: `vector`
 - Otherwise: `any`

 ##### For return values